sirech/shell/README.markdown

 # Shell config

-This project provides a set of defaults for bash, as well as custom settings for each OS/Machine.
+This project provides a set of defaults, configuration files and extensions for shell work.

 ## Installation